Roomba made headlines when it launched the 980, their first product with predictable navigation.

 The square front allows iRobot to put in wider brushes (to be more specific, extractors) and reposition the side brush.

 These design changes, along with the 3D time-of-flight sensor, drastically improve how the S9 cleans edges and corners, which was a weak point with earlier Roomba models.
 It also enhances the way it navigates around tight spots.

-The S9 has wide extractors that are 30% wider than the I7 that spans almost the entire width of the robot.
+The S9 has wide extractors that are 30% wider than the I7 that spans almost the robot’s entire width.

 Another change from the I7 is the placement and design of the side brush.
 In the Roomba I7, the side brush sits in front of the main brush while the S9 is closer.
 Almost at the side.

-Behind the main brush is the opening for the clean base station to suck out the contents of the dust cup.
+Behind the main brush is the opening for the clean base station to suck out the dust cup contents.